Frequently Asked Questions

 What is the Ideathon competition?

 The Ideathon competition aims to promote innovation and entrepreneurship at its earliest stage: turning bright ideas into functional products.
-It runs as a series of rapid back-to-back presentations, where selected entrepreneurs get 2 minutes in the spotlight to showcase their ideas.
+It runs as a series of rapid back-to-back presentations, were selected entrepreneurs get 2 minutes in the spotlight to showcase their ideas.
 Winners receive $2,500, $1,500, and $1,000 respectively, as a seed grant to help them kick-start their business, while great ideas receive the attention of investors, incubators, and other developers interested in making the project into reality.

-What is the Startup Battle competition?
+What is the StartUp Battle competition?

 The Startup Battle competition aims to support early-stage startups from across the region and help them grow their businesses.
 Each selected entrepreneur is allowed 5 minutes on-stage to showcase their product and convince the audience and judges of its strong market potential, effective business model and socio-economic potential impact.
 Finalists and runners-up receive an exhibition space for the duration of the conference, where they can network with investors, developers, executives, and the media, and build the relationships they need to help them expand their business.
 Winners get to compete at the Startup Regional Championship in Dubai and go global.